mlab817/faqs/src/da-manila-bay-mandamus/what-are-the-interventions-of-da-and-its-operating-units-on-manila-in-compliance-with-the-manila-bay.md

 ---
  title: What are the interventions of DA and its Operating Units on Manila in compliance with the Manila Bay Mandamus?

-tags: ["interventions","operating","units","manila","compliance","manila","bay","mandamus"]

  ---

-### DA-Manila Bay Mandamus
+## DA-Manila Bay Mandamus

-## What are the interventions of DA and its Operating Units on Manila in compliance with the Manila Bay Mandamus?
+# What are the interventions of DA and its Operating Units on Manila in compliance with the Manila Bay Mandamus?

  - The BFAR provided technical assistance to LGUs in terms of: